ShyshkovOleg/React-Native-Simple-Contact-List/README.md

 ------------

 To playaround you could install directly on you Android device:
-- paste link to !!!Chrome: https://i.diawi.com/eiofHr ;
+- paste link to !!!Chrome: https://i.diawi.com/eiofHr
-- follow the instractions;
+- follow the instractions

--Things to improve in future:
+Things to improve in future
 --------------

 - form validation